T1000-Swift-Hail/week-01_LAB_DICT/README.md

 ### Mohammed & Faris are friends.
 They visited the following cities in Saudi Arabia:
 - Mohammed : Hail: 3 times, Medina: 4 times, Tabuk: 1 time.
-- Faris : Riyadh: 5 times, Dammam: 2 times, Jizan: 3 times, Qasim: 10 times.
+- Faris : Hail: 3 times, Medina: 4 times, Tabuk: 1 time..

 ## Using Dictionaries , do the following :